"It is like saying men are not responsible but it is the women who lured them"

 So, who is to blame for this rise of sexual tyranny?
 What are the causes of such despicable rape in India?

 Some blame the cultural change towards more liberal and westernised ways.
 For example, women wearing revealing Western clothing and going out with male friends and openly socialising, and in particular, freely available pornography and other sexual content on the Internet.

-Conversely, chat rooms and social media also plays a role according to many, where Indian women in fact indulge in fantasies of rape which, therefore, leads to Indian men feeling they accept this as an aspect of their sexual desire and it something they ‘want to happen to them.’
+Conversely, chat rooms and social media also plays a role according to many, where Indian women, in fact, indulge in fantasies of rape which, therefore, leads to Indian men feeling they accept this as an aspect of their sexual desire and its something they ‘want to happen to them.’